levitation-opensource/DataAnonymiser/README.md

 # Data Anonymiser

 This software anonymises data inside text files and in sheet files.
-It removes various sorts of personally identifiable information.
+It recognises and removes various sorts of personally identifiable information.
 Each removed part is replaced with a suitable generic text, depending on the type of removed data.

 Currently English and Russian languages are supported.
 Russian works both with Cyrillic and Latin characters.